Aspery History, Family Crest & Coats of Arms

 Early History of the Aspery family

-Another 119 words (8 lines of text) covering the years 1455, 1487, 1688 and 1743 are included under the topic Early Aspery History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aspery research.
+Another 60 words (4 lines of text) covering the years 1455, 1487, 1688, 1743, 1690, 1720 and 1743 are included under the topic Early Aspery History in all our PDF Extended History products and printed products wherever possible.

 Aspery Spelling Variations